mickem/nscp-docs/docs/howto/nrpe.md

 ![nrpe-2](images/nagios-active-nrpe-002.png)

-NRPE require you to install a special plug-in on your nagios server called NRPE.
+NRPE require you to install a special plug-in on your Nagios server called NRPE.
-The unix-side of NRPE consists of a server and a client on nagios you only need the client so you can skip any "servers" or what not that it want to start when you install it.
+The unix-side of NRPE consists of a server and a client on Nagios you only need the client so you can skip any "servers" or what not that it want to start when you install it.

 The client is (generally) called check_nrpe and works like so: